isaacnmm/pestpolicy-hugo2XX/content/posts/best-flowers-for-flourishing-fall-garden/index.md

 * **Kenyan context:** These can be grown in cooler parts of Kenya, providing striking ornamental interest when other plants might be less vibrant.
 ---

 As the long, sun-drenched days of summer begin to wane, many gardens start to show signs of fatigue.
 The dazzling displays of peak season annuals and perennials may fade, leaving behind a less vibrant landscape.
 However, the end of summer doesn't have to signal the end of garden beauty.
-[Fall](https://pestpolicy.com/fall-lawn-care-guide/), with its crisp air and softer light, offers a spectacular opportunity to refresh and reinvigorate your outdoor space with a new wave of blooms.
+[Fall](https://pestpolicy.com/fall-lawn-care-guide/),with its crisp air and softer light, offers a spectacular opportunity to refresh and reinvigorate your outdoor space with a new wave of blooms.

 Many plants truly shine as temperatures cool, providing a much-needed burst of color and texture right up until the first hard frost (or, in milder climates, well into the cooler season).
 By strategically incorporating these autumn stars, you can create a flourishing fall garden that extends the joy of gardening and provides continuous visual interest.